Christopher-I/musicmap/README.md

 i) Please ensure you are using the versions listed above (most current versions as at the time of initial code creation).

-ii)Update the truffle-config/truffle.js file with your personal infura key and mnemonic.
+ii)Update the truffle-config/truffle.js file with your personal infura address and wallet mnemonic.

 ii)Using your node.js command prompt.
 Navigate to folder 'musicmap-master/musicmap-master/contracts'.